Moustafa25MM/transformData-Seed-Export/README.md

 # Restaurant Brands Data Transformation and Seeding

 This project is designed to standardize a MongoDB collection of restaurant brands and extend the dataset with new seed data.
-It includes scripts to transform data to a correct format, seed the database with new documents, and export the updated collection to an Excel file.
+It includes scripts to transform data to a correct format, seed the database with new documents, and export the updated collection to an Excel file and Json file.

 ## Project Structure

 - `data/`:
   - `brands.json`: Initial dataset of restaurant brands with potential format inconsistencies.
 This file serves as the input for the data transformation process.
-  - `modifiedBrands.json`: Output file that contains the transformed data in the correct format, along with any new seed data that has been added.
+  - `modifiedBrands.json`: Output file from MongoDB that contains the transformed data in the correct format, along with any new seed data that has been added.
-- `reports/`: The directory where exported Excel files are saved.
+- `reports/`: The directory where exported Excel and Json files are saved.
 - `src/helpers/`: Contains utility functions for data transformation, seeding, and exporting.
 - `src/interfaces/`: TypeScript interfaces for the brand model and extra fields.
 - `src/models/`: Mongoose model for the brand collection.